-It is assumed that lateral displacement of the dredged material would adversely affect all the open water disposal sites due to the regular water velocity in the Arkansas River.
+Lateral displacement of dredged material would adversely affect all the open water disposal sites due to the regular water velocity in the Arkansas River.
 Emergent and forested wetland disposal sites may experience less frequent lateral dispersal due to their location above the water's surface.
 However, it is expected high flow events will eventually carry less compacted sediments further downstream over time.